Sam-Dragon/cloud/gcp/block-file-strorage.md

 - LocalSSDs: Local Block Storage

 > File Storage
-- Filestore: High performance file storage
+- Filestore: High performance file storage.
+It is not part of compute engine